weblabormx/Scrapping-Plus/README.md

 # Scrapping-Plus
-Laravel package for scrapping with different drivers
+Composer package for scrapping with different drivers